SignalK/specification/mdbook/src/notifications.md

 | warn       | Indicates a condition that requires immediate attention but not immediate action |
 | alarm      | Indicates a condition which is outside the specified acceptable range.
 Immediate action is required to prevent loss of life or equipment damage |
 | emergency  | The value indicates a life-threatening condition |

+## Resolving and silencing notifications
+* To silence a notification, resend the original notification, less method array sound item value.
+This will preserve the notification but remove sound.
+* To resolve a notification, send to the path with a state equal normal.
+Alarming notifications are difined by there state severity, not by their existance.

 ## Example